 How to Make Beef Chili - the Recipe Method

-Next, rub the beef chuck with the chili powder, garlic, salt and cumin.
+Season the Beef.
+Rub the beef chuck with 2 tablespoon chili powder, garlic, salt and cumin.

-Pour a quarter of the beer into the pot to deglaze, then dump the mixture into a slow cooker or crock pot.
+Deglaze the Pan.
+Pour a quarter of the beer into the pot to deglaze, then dump the mixture into a slow cooker.
 Add the rest of the beer to the slow cooker as well.
-If you'd like to skip the beer, use chicken broth or beef broth instead.